Your Feedback

 Expenses

 The benefits paid to and for workers is calculated annually.
+Insurers reported this data to SIRA at the end of the 2022/23 Financial year.

 NSW workers compensation insurer scorecard

-Insurer scorecard
+Insurance scorecard

 4 weeks